Kentico/xperience-twilio-sendgrid/README.md

 ### Email settings

 Within SendGrid's  __Settings__, you can globally configure many [mail settings](https://docs.sendgrid.com/ui/account-and-settings/mail) and [tracking settings](https://docs.sendgrid.com/ui/account-and-settings/tracking).
-If you would like to fine-tune these sends per email, per marketing campaign, or per Xperience site, you can use a custom `ISendGridConfigurationProvider` or the [default implementation](CMSModules/Kentico.Xperience.Twilio.SendGrid/Services/Implementations/DefaultSendGridConfigurationProvider.cs).
+If you would like to fine-tune these settings per email, per marketing campaign, or per Xperience site, you can use a custom `ISendGridConfigurationProvider` or the [default implementation](CMSModules/Kentico.Xperience.Twilio.SendGrid/Services/Implementations/DefaultSendGridConfigurationProvider.cs).
 Our implementation allows you to globally configure the following settings via web.config `appSettings`:

 | **Application setting** 	| **Value type** 	| **Usage** 	|
 |---	|---	|---	|